ctcherry/easy_php_dev/README.md

 `$ bash < <(curl -s https://raw.github.com/ctcherry/easy_php_dev/master/install.sh)`

-This script will download the latest code, install it into ~/.easy_php_dev and then enable it.
+This script will download the latest code, install it into ~/.easy_php_dev and then run the `enable` command described in the Usage section below.
+Feel free to view the [install.sh](https://github.com/ctcherry/easy_php_dev/blob/master/install.sh) and [download.sh](https://github.com/ctcherry/easy_php_dev/blob/master/download.sh) scripts first to make sure they are safe.

 Usage
 -----